tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 and in tensorpack this is automatically done by the [InputSource](../extend/input-source.md) interface.

-Once you make sure the data pipeline runs async with your training, the data pipeline only needs to be as fast as the training.
+Once the data pipeline runs async with your training, the data pipeline only needs to be as fast as the training.
 **Getting faster brings no gains** to overall throughput.
 It only needs to be fast enough.

 If you have used other data loading libraries, you may doubt how easy it is to make data pipeline fast enough with pure Python.
-In fact, it is usually not hard with DataFlow, because it's carefully optimized.
+Python is hard to parallelize, but the DataFlow library has included best practices to squeeze the most performance out of Python.

 For example: if you train a ResNet-50 on ImageNet, DataFlow is fast enough for you unless you use